FAQ

 2. You cannot put an honors option onto a course if an honors version of that course is running in the same semester.
 For example, you cannot put an honors option onto MATH-241 when when MATH-241H is also running— use the class-registration advantage to take the honors version instead!

 The term complementary learning refers to activities that foster citizenship, leadership, and critical thinking.
 There are many ways to do this.
 Some students volunteer at hometown soup kitchens, others take on leadership positions in student clubs, and others engage invited speakers in discussions that challenge them to critically examine themselves and our country.
-Students in the Honors Program complete a specified number of hours of complementary learning each calendar year.
+Students in the Honors Program complete at least 20 complementary learning hours per cycle (September 1-August 31).

 We have various grants that are awarded to students to support their research and professional development.
 Most common is a small grant to pay for (or at least defray) the cost of research materials, or travel to present your work at a conference, or travel with your college on a professional development and networking trip.
 (Check out the video at the bottom of this page!)